Sangwan70/Building-an-LLM-From-Scratch/setup/README.md

 # Local Setup

-This section provides recommendations for running the code in this book locally.
+This section provides recommendations for running the code in this course locally.
 Note that the code in repository is designed to run on conventional laptops within a reasonable timeframe and does not require specialized hardware.
 I tested all code on an M3 MacBook Pro Max laptop.
 Additionally, if your laptop or desktop computer has an NVIDIA GPU, the code will automatically take advantage of it.

 &nbsp;
 ## Setting up Python